metacall/core/README.md

 #### 5.3.1 Loaders

-Loaders are responsible for embedding run-times into itself.
+Loaders are responsible for embedding run-times into **METACALL**.
 Each loader has the following interface.

 ``` c
 typedef struct loader_impl_interface_type